Automattic/themes/seedlet/readme.txt

 == Changelog ==

 = 1.1.0 =
+* Refactor the menu styles so they can be loaded separately and dequeued in child themes
 * Use ponyfill for IE11 support
 * Add CSS sourcemaps
 * Simplify the responsive rules and alignments